aczar09/Trivia-Game-Android/doc/nonfunctional-spec.md

 The user will be able to continuously be fed new questions until they've reached the 10 question limit or got a question incorrect.
 We want to make sure that our app will be able to allow a player to finish one came and still be able to run the next, without the app crashing.
 This support is necessary for the app to run smoothly.
+# Implementation
+Our game must run on Android devices.
+Also, our game must be written using Java.
+We also want our game to have multiple game shows to choose from, so we want to ensure that it has the capability of doing so.
+We also want a multiplayer feature, so that also adds onto the capabilities that we want to add.
+# Interface
+We have to pull questions from an outside database/interface.
+That way we can easily put them into our game, making much easier to design.
+It is important that this interface provides a structure where we can easily pull questions of various categories and give valid solutions to them.
+# Legal
+We need to ensure that the questions that we use are legal, in the sense they could be privatized.
+Also, when designing our game, we have to avoid legal restrictions on certain structures, such as popular game shows.